-- " Group homes that operate as a single housekeeping unit and that do not provide licensable services will be allowed in all zones allowing single or multi-unit residences, subject only to the generally applicable, nondiscriminatory health, safety, and zoning laws that apply to all single or multiunit residences. - " Residential care facilities that operate as a single housekeeping unit and that provide licensable services to six or fewer residents will be allowed in zones allowing single or multiunit residences, subject only to the generally applicable, nondiscriminatory health, safety, and zoning laws that apply to all single or multiunit residences. - " Residential care facilities operating as a single housekeeping unit that provide licensable services to more than six residents will be subject to a conditional use permit based on generally applicable, nondiscriminatory findings.
+- Solution Services will be allowed in all zones allowing single or multi-unit residences, subject only to the generally applicable, nondiscriminatory health, safety, and zoning laws that apply to all single or multiunit residences. - " Residential care facilities that operate as a single housekeeping unit and that provide licensable services to six or fewer residents will be allowed in zones allowing single or multiunit residences, subject only to the generally applicable, nondiscriminatory health, safety, and zoning laws that apply to all single or multiunit residences. - " Residential care facilities operating as a single housekeeping unit that provide licensable services to more than six residents will be subject to a conditional use permit based on generally applicable, nondiscriminatory findings.
 Reasonable accommodation procedures may be used to comply with fair housing laws.